-An SS Colonel who is on the hunt for the Lost City of Atlantis.
+An SS officer who is on the hunt for the lost city of Atlantis.

 - Age Lift: In the game, he's a young man with blonde hair.
 In the comic, he appears to be much older with gray hair and a mustache.

 - Death by Racism: Is a deep believer in Nazism, and steps Ubermann aside to try to reach godhood himself.
 This doesnt end well for him, making him horribly disfigured.

 - Dragon with an Agenda: In the finale, he betrays Ubermann to take a shot at godhood himself.

 - Driven to Suicide: Seeing what he became from the machine, he jumped into a pool of lava.

 - Godhood Seeker: So much so that he forces Ubermann at gunpoint to turn him into a god without testing the machine first.

 - Wicked Cultured: At least in the comic, where he impresses the archaeologist Dr. Jones with his knowledge of pre-Columbian cultures and their art.

 Dr. Hans Ubermann

 A German scientist who wants to find Atlantis and a way to fuel the Nazi war effort.